 Is there anything on your list that you can delegate?
 If necessary, you may need to call in some favors.
 You should focus on the things you are uniquely suited to handle or need to do for your peace of mind.
 That list is shorter than the list of everything you hope to do.
 In my Discovering Your Ikigai course, many participants say they do not have time to develop their skills.
 This is something that no one can do for them.
 So I stress the fact that they need to schedule time to enhance their abilities on a regular basis, and not give it up.
 That is much more important than vacuuming the house.
 Someone else could do that instead of sitting in front of the TV, computer, or checking social media on their mobile phone.
 Another example is preparing the children’s lunch on the weekend.
-Train them to do that simple task for themselves..
+Train them to do that simple task for themselves.

 Keep your top priority front of mind

-Keeping your essential priority at the front of your mind will allow your brain to work on that in between tasks and when you’re doing things that don’t need all of your process power.
+Keeping your essential priority at the front of your mind will allow your brain to work on that in between tasks and when you’re doing things that don’t need all of your processing power.
 A sudden gap in your schedule will provide you the opportunity to spring into action and give your top priority the undivided attention it requires.

 Look for opportunities

-You may have a postponed meeting, extended deadline or canceled appointment.
+You may have a postponed meeting, extended deadline or cancelled appointment.
 These changes in schedule provide opportunities to get busy on priority number one.
 Since you’ve already thought through what you need to do, you can get a quick start and be productive from the beginning of your newly available time.
 Use this time, but not a minute more.
 That way, you are not cutting into the time you need for another important task.
 Before you move on, reassess what the next steps are and be ready for the next opportunity to work on those.

 Knowing when enough is enough